wutron/dlccoestimation/README.txt

-DLCoal (duplications, losses, and coalescence) http://compbio.mit.edu/dlcoal/
+DLC_COEST (duplications, losses, and coalescence coestimation) http://compbio.mit.edu/dlcoal/
-Matthew Rasmussen
+Yi-Chieh Wu, Bo Zhang

 =============================================================================
 ABOUT

-DLCoal is a software package containing the DLCoalRecon program as well as several other useful utilities for working with gene trees.
+DLC_COEST is a software package containing the dlc_coest reconciliation program for working with gene trees.

-DLCoalRecon is a reconciliation program that maps a gene tree to species tree in order to determine how gene duplications and losses have occurred.
-DLCoalRecon's unique feature is that it can perform reconciliation despite the presence of incomplete linegae sorting.
+dlc_coest is a reconciliation program that takes in a DNA sequence data and a species tree and determines how gene duplications and losses have occurred, under the presence of incomplete linegae sorting.

-DLCoal citation:
+DLC_COEST citation:
-Rasmussen, Kellis.
-A unified model of gene duplication, loss, and coalescence using a locus tree.
-Genome Research.
-2012.

 =============================================================================